lerilar/stoe-status-api-example/README.md

-# Status Checker
+# BankID Status Checker

-A Python script for checking status and sending notifications.
+A Python script for monitoring BankID's status page and sending notifications on status changes.

+## Disclaimer

+This script is provided by BankID BankAxept AS and developed by Erik Larsen (erik.larsen@bidbax.no) as an open-source example of how to use the BankID status API.
+It is provided "as-is" without any warranty or support.

+Users are free to:
+- Use and modify the code
+- Make improvements and adaptations
+- Share and distribute modifications

+The primary purpose of this script is to demonstrate a practical implementation of the BankID status API integration.
+While we welcome community contributions and improvements, please note that no official support is provided.

+---

 ## Prerequisites